mikicit/ctu/README.md

-# CTU in Prague
+# Czech technical university in Prague

 Work while studying at CTU.
-Homework, practice, semester work.
+Homework, practice and etc.